Doing the cable assembly drawing in a Printed Board assembly

 When you have appropriately placed the within your schematic layout, double click on the line item bubble part and enable the visibility for the line item and type in a numerical value (i.e. 1 or 2, etc).

-After placing both the line item bubble and schematic symbol, you will use the Line and Bezier Curve to create the cable.
+After placing both the line item bubble and schematic symbol, you will use the Line and Bezier Curve to create the cable assemblies.
 The figure below shows the highlighted part that is the bezier curve connected with the lines.

 Figure 3 Highlighted area shows how the bezier curved is placed

-An alternative to layout drawing this parallel bezier curve representation of the actual cable, is to use thick graphical lines.
-This may be especially useful on large sheet sizes with harness designs where you want a diagram with scaled cable lengths, and corner locations.
+An alternative to layout drawing this parallel bezier curve representation of the actual cable assemblies, is to use thick graphical lines.
+This may be especially useful on large sheet sizes with cable harness drawings where you want a diagram with scaled cable lengths, and corner locations.
 This is known in the cabling industry as a “nail board” diagram, and when printed to full scale is used on a backing board with nails at corners for assisting in manual harness assembly.
 An example of this is shown in figure 4.

 Figure 4.
-Using a “nail board” with the schematic cable drawing for harness assembly.
+Using a “nail board” with the schematic cable drawing for cable harness drawing assembly.

 (Source: http://www.e-z-hook.com/ viewed April 2014)